 Stio will launch with more than 60 product styles, from baselayers to outerwear.
 It will focus on apparel, but also sell some accessories, such as totes, duffels and messenger bags.

-“I visited a lot of cities to see how the urban market has been very influenced by the outdoor market,” he says.
+“I visited a lot of cities to see how the urban market has been very influenced by the outdoor market,” he said.
 “The goal is to take the mountain ethos and make it more for everyday living.”

-Stio will target higher-end consumers, ages 35-55, who frequent the mountains for recreation, Sullivan says.
+Stio will target higher-end consumers, ages 35-55, who frequent the mountains for recreation, Sullivan said.
 The products, priced anywhere from $50 to $700, will feature technical fabrics such as Polartec, Pertex, PrimaLoft and Schoeller, but be stylish to wear to a restaurant or around town.

 The decision to go direct-to-consumer comes from Sullivan’s past experience in both retail and at Cloudveil, plus his future outlook for the industry.

-“Although I have a ton of friends in the wholesale channel, it’s also a very complicated business and very tough to maintain your brand’s voice,” Sullivan tells Outside Business Journal.
+“Although I have a ton of friends in the wholesale channel, it’s also a very complicated business and very tough to maintain your brand’s voice,” Sullivan told Outside Business Journal.
 “One advantage of going direct-to-consumer is that we plan to have quite a few more drops and less seasonality.
 That shortens the cycle quite a bit.”

 Without third-party retailers, Sullivan acknowledged that Stio will have to spend a lot of money on marketing to get out the word about the brand.
-The company has hired brand loyalty, public relations and creative agencies that will concentrate on digital and social media advertising, he says.
+The company has hired brand loyalty, public relations, and creative agencies that will concentrate on digital and social media advertising, he says.

 Stio employs eight people at its headquarters in Jackson Hole and plans to ramp up to 16 by the launch of the store.
 Sullivan says the company is planning for additional stores based on where business is coming from, likely other mountain resort areas.

-“I don’t have visions of grandeur to build a billion-dollar company, but I do have aspirations to build a sizable company that brings something back to this community,” Sullivan says.
+“I don’t have visions of grandeur to build a billion-dollar company, but I do have aspirations to build a sizable company that brings something back to this community,” Sullivan said.
 “I was obviously frustrated and upset the way things ended for so many at Cloudveil.
 It left a hole in this community.”